atharva-p/guides/beginner.md

 In order to modify variables of the global scope through a local function, a variable needs to be explicitly defined as global inside the local function's scope.
 Modifying into the global scope often is considered a bad practice.

-**Remember**, the `global` keyword is NOT required if global variables are ONLY being accessed inside a local scope
+**Remember**, the `global` keyword is NOT required if global variables are ONLY BEING ACCESSED inside a local scope

 ```python
 varible_global = 1